AlexMoreo/dante-verification/README.md

 ## Disclaimer:
 The dataset is not distributed in this version.
-We have asked the Editors for permission to publish the corpus.
+We have asked the Editors of each document for permission to publish the corpus.
 We are waiting for some of these responses to arrive.

 ## Running the Experiments
 The script in __./src/author_identification.py__ executes the experiments.
 This is the script syntax (--help):